mavaddat/postman-docs/src/pages/docs/sending-requests/postman-vault/postman-vault-integrations.md

 ## Integrate with Azure Key Vault

 When setting up an integration with [Azure Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/overview), you need to authenticate with your Microsoft Azure account.
-Then you can retrieve secrets stored in Azure Key Vault using the secret identifier for each secret.
+Then you can link secrets stored in Azure Key Vault using the secret identifier for each secret.

 > Your computer must be able to access your Microsoft Azure instance.